worktheclock/nix.dev/source/tutorials/nix-language.md

 In practice, describing build tasks requires observing the outside world.

-There is only one impurity in the Nix language that is relevant here: reading files from the file system as *build inputs*
+There is only one impurity in the Nix language that is relevant here: reading files from the file system as *build inputs*.

 Build inputs are files that build tasks refer to in their precise description of how to derive new files.
 When run, a build task will only have access to explicitly declared build inputs.